openshift/rosa/README.md

-# MOA Command Line Tool
+# ROSA Command Line Tool

-This project contains the `moactl` command line tool that simplifies the use of Amazon Red Hat OpenShift, also known as _MOA_.
+This project contains the `rosa` command line tool that simplifies the use of Red Hat OpenShift Service on AWS.

 # Quickstart guide

-This guide walks through setting up your first Amazon Red Hat OpenShift cluster using `moactl`.
+This guide walks through setting up your first Red Hat OpenShift Service on AWS cluster using `rosa`.

 If you have already [installed the required prerequisites](#Installation-prerequisites), here are the commands you need to create a cluster.

 ```
-$ moactl init        ## Configures your AWS account and ensures everything is setup correctly
+$ rosa init        ## Configures your AWS account and ensures everything is setup correctly
-$ moactl create cluster --cluster-name <my-cluster-name>        ## Starts the cluster creation process (~30-40minutes)
+$ rosa create cluster --cluster-name <my-cluster-name>        ## Starts the cluster creation process (~30-40minutes)
-$ moactl logs install -c <my-cluster-name> --watch        ## Watch your logs as your cluster creates
+$ rosa logs install -c <my-cluster-name> --watch        ## Watch your logs as your cluster creates
-$ moactl create idp --cluster <my-cluster-name>  --interactive        ## Connect your IDP to your cluster
+$ rosa create idp --cluster <my-cluster-name>  --interactive        ## Connect your IDP to your cluster
-$ moactl create user --cluster <my-cluster-name> --dedicated-admins <admin-username>        ## Promotes a user from your IDP to admin level
+$ rosa create user --cluster <my-cluster-name> --dedicated-admins <admin-username>        ## Promotes a user from your IDP to admin level
-$ moactl describe cluster <my-cluster-name>        ## Checks if your install is ready (look for State: Ready), and provides your Console URL to login to the web console.
+$ rosa describe cluster <my-cluster-name>        ## Checks if your install is ready (look for State: Ready), and provides your Console URL to login to the web console.
 ```

 If you get stuck or you are starting out and want more details, the rest of this guide includes the following steps: